rahulwaykos/kubernetes/k01/00_installation.md

 After copying all files switch to respective node and run following command:

 ```
-sh node_join.sh
+$ sh node_join.sh
 ```

 And your are good to go !!!

-Switch kubernetes master and check whether your cluster is up and running.
+Switch to kubernetes master and check whether your cluster is up and running.
 If not wait for few minutes to run all pods.

 Note: If you happens to reboot the machine remember to run the swapoff -a command after every reboot.
 As above script does changes your fstab entry to disable swap.

+Hope you like this blog!!!
+Please suggest any changes required or any errors occured during the setup to update the script.
+Thanks!!!!